eddiewebb/hugo-resume/archetypes/adv-ride/index.md

 County Road 26 was amazing, I wanted to really rev into some of these twisty turns, and stop at every other one to take a picture, but with my empty mileage counter growing I grew more nervous with every twist that only revealed more road.
 ![County Road 26](cr26.jpg)

 Where CR26 ended was popular state road, but the town was a miss.
-Checking the map again, and searching for gas stations my heart dropped atleast another 12 miles in the wrong direction.
+Checking the map again, and searching for gas stations my heart dropped at least another 12 miles in the wrong direction.
 Heading home there was one about 20 miles out.

 Optimism in heart I was optimistic this now major highway would have some little place that no one bothered to mark on my GPS.